austin-schaefer/youtube-maker/readme.md

     + `-tile 8x0` sets an 8 column grid with as many rows as needed to use all images
     + `-geometry +10+40` sets the horizontal offset between elements (`+10`) and the vertical offsets between rows (`+40`)
     + `-background none` forces a transparent background

+## ffmpeg notes

++ `concat -i input.txt -i input.m4a` tells ffmpeg to combine two files into one video. `input.txt` is a file that tells ffmpeg how long to display each image.
++ This generates the video: `ffmpeg -f concat -i input.txt -i input.m4a -c:v libx264 -r 1 -pix_fmt yuv420p output.mp4`
++ However, due to the way ffmpeg handles files with low frame rates, this version of the video will be padded with silence at the end.
++ This command trims it to account for transcoding errors: `ffmpeg -i output.mp4 -t $(ffprobe -v error -show_entries format=duration -of default=noprint_wrappers=1:nokey=1 input.m4a) output_trimmed.mp4`

 ## Scryfall syntax tips